-SFU VentureLabs is happy to announce that we are sponsoring Vancouver Startup Week.
-Within these 7 jam-packed days we will be hosting 3 events of our own!
-From acquiring funding, to expanding internationally, or learning how to succeed with your health startup, we are putting you in front of the experts who can help you with your success.
+SFU VentureLabs is happy to announce that we are sponsoring Vancouver Startup Week!
+Within these 7 jam-packed days, we will be hosting 3 events of our own!
+From learning how to acquire funding, to expanding internationally, or to succeed with your health startup, we are putting you in front of the experts who can help you with your success.

 For the opportunity to listen to tried and true strategies that have led to success stories, sign up for #VSW2021 and come find us at these events: